 Every student is required to write a thesis on a topic in communication studies developed in consultation with and approved by the Director of Studies.
 Each student publicly presents a summary of the completed thesis to the COMS HTC community.
 Tutorials during the third year prepare the student to develop a topic and appropriate research methods.
 Tutorials during the fourth year focus on thesis research and writing.

-Professor and Director of Studies
+Distinguished Professor and Director of Studies